Compare & Contrast

 Secondary glazing still provides improved heat retention, noise reduction and added security compared to single glazed windows, so if you are unable to install double or triple glazing, then secondary glazing is still an excellent option.

 We are experts in secondary glazing as well as double glazing.
-In fact, it was the first product we sold nearly 50 years ago, so we know what we’re talking about.
+In fact, it was the first product we sold 50 years ago, so we know what we’re talking about.

 Read more about secondary glazing.